-- have reached their Commonwealth Government preservation age, and - · are either retired, or are approaching retirement, and - want to keep their money invested in a tax-effective environment and draw a regular income rather than withdrawing money in a lump sum.
+- · have reached age 60, and - · are either retired, or are approaching retirement, and - want to keep their money invested in a tax-effective environment and draw a regular income rather than withdrawing money in a lump sum.

 You may also be eligible to start an income stream if you are permanently disabled or are the spouse recipient of a superannuation death benefit.